SOIL SCI 1 — COOPERATIVE EDUCATION/CO-OP IN SOIL SCIENCE

 SOIL SCI/MICROBIO 523 — SOIL MICROBIOLOGY AND BIOCHEMISTRY

 Transformations of nutrients and contaminants in soils and groundwater by microorganisms: emphasis on enzymatic mechanisms and metabolic pathways.
 Approaches for analyzing microbial populations and activities including molecular techniques.
 Applications of microbial activities for bioremediation of contaminated soils and groundwater.
+Students should have completed one course in either Soil Science or Microbiology to feel comfortable with the course content.

 SOIL SCI/F&W ECOL/HORT 524 — URBAN SOIL AND ENVIRONMENT